arbaaz1711/TuteDude/Assignment8/Readme.md

 - MongoDB Atlas account or local MongoDB installation
 - npm (comes with Node.js)

+### Deployment
+This application is deployed on [Render.com](https://render.com).
+You can access the live application at https://todo-app-with-mongodb.onrender.com

 ### Steps

 1. **Clone or navigate to the project directory**